 Think about what you’re posting.
 How much of your actual life are you sharing?
 Most people only post about big events (good or bad) or smaller daily updates that present their life in a particular light.
 Given that, chances are those updates you’re so intent on commenting and responding to aren’t the whole story.
 Is it worth your time to be so focused on snippets of a person’s life?

 -A virtual life is shiny and bright.
 It’s where you post your prettiest pictures and tell all your best news.
 “In games where we expect to play an avatar, we end up being ourselves in the most revealing ways; on social networking sites such as Facebook, we think we will be presenting ourselves, but our profile ends up as somebody else—often the fantasy of who we want to be,” Turkle writes.
 But is it real?
 More importantly, is it healthy? -From licensed clinical psychologist and MIT professor Sherry Turkle in her best-selling tome, Alone Together: Why We Expect More from Technology and Less From Each Other.

 Keeps You from Enjoying Life

-This connects into the fact that posts aren’t full reality.
-The more time you spend focusing on other’s lives, the less time you’re spending getting out living yours to the fullest.
+This connects to the fact that Facebook posts aren’t a complete reality.
+The more time you spend focusing on others’ lives, the less time you spend getting out living yours to the fullest.
 A recent study showed that Facebook use was linked to a decrease in mental health.
 Researchers found a connection between consistent Facebook use and a self-reported reduction in overall life satisfaction, physical health, and mental health.

-If you want to get more out of life, get more done, and feel more fulfilled and happy every single day, I suggest you take the leap and delete the Facebook app as I did.
+If you want to get more out of life, get more done, and feel more fulfilled and happy every single day, I suggest you take the leap and delete the Facebook app, even for a week or a month.
 You can still check in from the computer, but you’ll be less focused on the distractions and enjoy your life more.